jundalisay/spblist/content/en/about.md

 Core Team |
 --- | ---
 Juan | Founder of Superphysics and Pantrypoints.
 Started it in 2012 as an alternative economic science which ballooned into Superphysics.
 He has a "Line of Intuition" and "Solomon Ring" -- 2 components essential for this kind of work.
 He got samadhi in 2008.
+He is also a full-stack developer.
 Lam | Joined Juan in 2017 to build Pantrypoints.
 Like Juan, she has a "Line of Intuition" and "Solomon Ring".
 She is still trying to get samadhi.
  <!-- Pantrypoints then , likes to read and write about the works from the Enlightenment -->
 <!-- She writes about economics, business, and history -->